xonixx/xonixx.github.io/parameterized_goals.md

 @depends_on 'greet@John'
 ```

 You see, it's the same logic, but no more parameterized goals.
 Instead, "materialized" goals are generated according to their usages.
 I believe, a more scientific term for this would be [monomorphization](https://en.wikipedia.org/wiki/Monomorphization).

-This was the key step, since it allowed to reuse the existing execution model that can already handle non-parameterized representation.
+This was a key step, since it allowed to reuse the existing execution model that could already handle non-parameterized representation.

-Since the problem was very clear now, it was logical to solve it separately, apart from the main code.
+Since the problem was very clear and self-contained now, it was logical to solve it separately, apart from the main code.
 I did this in [separate playground repository](https://github.com/xonixx/awk_lab/blob/main/parameterized_goals.awk).
-Once this part was done and tested on its own, it was integrated into the core of the tool.
+Once this part was done and tested on its own, it was [integrated](https://github.com/xonixx/makesure/blob/v0.9.20/makesure.awk#L615) into the core of the tool.

 ## Result